 Protecting Your Passover Blessings

-Passover 5782 has come and gone.
-We have positioned ourselves, sown a seed, and now it is time to receive the reward.
-Although the enemy may have tried to attack, Yeshua clearly states in the Word, “I came to bring life and life more abundantly” (John10:10).
-So now, as we patiently walk out this time of promotion, it is important that we understand how to protect the nine Passover blessings that we have received.
+Although the enemy may attempt to steal, kill, and destroy, Yeshua clearly states in the Word, “I came to bring life and life more abundantly” (John 10:10).
+As we patiently walk out this time of promotion, it is important that we understand how to protect the nine Passover blessings that we have received.

-In David’s Psalm 27, he releases an exuberant declaration of faith.
-These scriptures stand as an excellent example of how to walk through the sometimes-difficult road of transition we all walk during times of promotion.
+In Psalm 27, David makes an exuberant declaration of faith.
+These scriptures are an excellent example of navigating the sometimes difficult road of transition we all face during promotions.

 Do not be afraid!

-“The Lord is my light and my salvation; whom shall I fear?
-The Lord is the strength of my life; of whom shall I be afraid?”
+- “The Lord is my light and my salvation; whom shall I fear?
+The Lord is the strength of my life; of whom shall I be afraid?” —Psalm 27:1

-In the midst of trials and tribulations, we must magnify the greatness of God, rather than seed the atmosphere with words of fear and intimidation.
-Remember, faith moves God and fear moves Satan!
+In the midst of trials and tribulations, we must magnify God’s greatness rather than seed the atmosphere with words of fear and intimidation.
+Remember, faith moves God, and fear moves Satan!

 Testify to His goodness.